pcaston/OpenPeerPower.github.io/source/_integrations/timer.markdown

 ---
 title: Timer
-description: Instructions on how to integrate timers into Home Assistant.
+description: Instructions on how to integrate timers into Open Peer Power.
 ha_category:
   - Automation
 ha_release: 0.57